debitoor/schemagic/README.md

 schemagic.login.exampleJson
 ===========================
-This property wil contain a string, with pretty-printed JSON and comments about what is required, read only and so on.
+This property wil contain a string, with pretty-printed JSON-ish and comments about what is required, read only and so on.
-This example JSON is generated directly from the schema definition, using the `example` properties, if available (not required).
+This example-JSON is generated directly from the schema definition, using the `example` properties, if available (not required).
 Example:

 ```js